 Growing Demand for Chickpeas as a Sustainable Protein Alternative in Plant-Based Diets

-Chickpea Flour Is Revolutionizing Gluten-Free Baking and Plant-Based Food Trends
+Chickpea Flour is Revolutionizing Gluten-Free Baking and Plant-Based Food Trends

 The size of the world's snack food market is growing ever larger, as chickpeas find their way into products such as roasted chickpeas, chickpea chips, and crackers made from chickpea flour.
 Snacking is being made healthier by these products being marketed as alternative options to potato chips, processed snacks, etc. Protein-rich, gluten-free, and gradually replacing wheat flour for baking and cooking uses, chickpea flour is a popular ingredient.
 It is being used in the crafting of breads, pancakes, and gluten-free fritters, due to their huge growth opportunities in this expanding market segment.
 Formulators are using chickpea flour to create vegan burgers or sausages and meat substitutes that capitalize on protein content and texture, making it an ideal replacement for animal-based proteins.
+The growing popularity of extruded snacks further supports innovation in chickpea-based product development, contributing to favorable chickpea market forecast prospects.

 Recent Trends in the Chickpeas Industry